Add, override or extend anything without the risk of losing your customizations when updating.

-To create a child theme for YOOtheme Pro, just follow the standard WordPress child theme documentation available in the WordPress codex.
+To create a child theme for YOOtheme Pro, just follow the WordPress child theme documentation.
 Open the

 yootheme-NAME, for example

-style.css file, which must contain specific information in its header, which could look like this:
+style.css file in your child theme's directory, which must contain specific information in its header, which could look like this:

 /* Theme Name: YOOtheme MyTheme Template: yootheme Author: John Doe Description: YOOtheme Child Theme Version: 1.0.0 Text Domain: yootheme-mytheme */